Transforming Telco: AI in Telecommunications

 LLMs are often augmented with external memory via RAG architecture.
 Agents extend this concept to memory, reasoning, tools, answers, and actions.

 Let’s begin the lecture by exploring various examples of LLM agents.
 While the topic is widely discussed, few are actively utilizing agents; often, what we perceive as agents are simply large language models.
-Let’s consider such a simple task as searching for football game results and saving them as a CSV file.
-We can compare several available tools:

 Since the available tools are not great, let’s learn from the first principles of how to build agents from scratch.
 I am using amazing Lilian’s blog article as a structure reference but adding more examples on my own.